 1) Executive Summary

 That said, you do not want to get too technical and incorporate a ton of industry words that are above the average person’s head.
-Make sure your business plan in this regard is detailed but easily accessible and comprehensible.
+Make sure your business plan in this regard is detailed but easily accessible and understandable.

 3) Market Report